(Originally written in Sept. of 2014, this entry has been re-written and updated to reflect current changes)

 PeckDrill perform a drill pecking operation, preventing the bit from clogging.
 I was tire of cranking the z-axis up and down and up and down…..

 InterpHole drills interpolated holes using end mills or any size.
-This one was fun working out the math….
+I had fun working out the math for this one….

-So far I’ve used the alpha and beta phases of my MillDroid software to create a bunch of additional tools for my mill and bandsaw.
+I used the alpha and beta phases of my MillDroid software to create a bunch of additional tools for my mill and bandsaw.
 Like most of my code writing projects I’m continuously adding features and the apps become dynamic projects, evolving over time as my needs change.
+Now that the code has matured past the release phase, I can use it daily, confident in its stability.